 - Restore balance in your life

-Isn’t counselling expensive?
+Isn’t therapy expensive?

-When weighing the pros and cons of psychotherapy, consider how much your challenge is currently costing you financially, socially, and health-wise.
+When weighing the pros and cons of psychotherapy, consider how much your challenge is currently costing you financially, socially, and physically.
 Ask yourself if this is something you’re willing to maintain or if you’d like to see changes in your life.
 Psychotherapy can be seen as a long-term investment in yourself and your well-being.